APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 Whether they are truths or lies about a state does not matter: protected

-"While speech protections produce real benefits, we should be honest that these protections entail real costs and consequences.
-Words and expression can do awful things.
-They can insult and mock.
-They can grievously wound.
-They can gossip and betray.
-They can lie.
-They can intimidate and threaten.
-They can fake the news and be weaponized to deceive, manipulate, and sow discord.
-They can become memes that lead kids to bully, tribes to kill, nations to war."

-"Emphasizing the need to protect speech and counter-speech from violence and complete disruption presents the University as little more than crowd control.
-This might sound a bit unambitious.
-Can UCLA do anything more?
-Absolutely.

-Even though UCLA as “sovereign” cannot suppress speech simply because it disagrees with its message, UCLA as “speaker” may pick a side and share its beliefs.
-UCLA can, and should, exercise the full power of its bully pulpit to speak our values."

-"Lots of people say “Hate Speech is NOT Free Speech.”
-But this inaccurately describes the law: there is no categorical exception for “hate speech.”
-Notwithstanding the harm it causes, “hate speech” is protected speech."

 "As you might have guessed, legal debates about free speech often target whether someone’s speech falls into one of the previously identified categorical exceptions.
 After all, what